 On the other hand, the chlorine atom has seven electrons in its outermost shell.
 Therefore, it needs only one electron to complete its octet.
 It can gain this one electron from the electrons lost by magnesium atom to become magnesium ion.
 As two electrons are lost by magnesium atom while one chlorine atom can gain only one electron, two atoms of chlorine combine with one atom of magnesium to form magnesium chloride.

 From the above example, ionic compounds can be defined as the compounds formed by the transfer of electrons between metals and non-metals.
 The bond formed between them is known as the ionic bond.
 Due to the presence of oppositely charged ions, ionic compounds are held strongly by the electrostatic force of attraction.
 Prominent properties of ionic compounds are:

 Due to the presence of the strong force of attraction between the positive and negative ions, ionic compounds are solids and are hard to break.
 They generally break into pieces when pressure is applied, hence they are considered brittle.

 2. Melting and boiling points of ionic compounds

 Due to the presence of electrostatic forces of attraction between ions, a large amount of energy is required to break the ionic bonds between the atoms.
 Thus, ionic compounds have high melting and boiling points.

-Ionic compounds are generally soluble in polar solvents such as water whereas the solubility tends to decrease in non-polar solvents such as petrol, gasoline etc.
+Ionic compounds are generally soluble in polar solvents such as water whereas solubility tends to decrease in non-polar solvents such as petrol, gasoline, etc.